-Demand was fuelled by investors who did not get as many shares as they had wanted in the initial float, and the rally prompted charges by the government's political opponents that the company had been sold too cheaply.
+Demand was fuelled by investors who did not get as many shares as they had wanted in the initial float.

-If the Royal Mail shares manage to hold on to the gains, that could win them a place in the blue-chip FTSE 100 rather than the mid-cap FTSE 250 at the December reshuffle.
+If the Royal Mail shares manage to hold on to the gains, that could win them a place in the blue-chip FTSE 100 rather than the mid-cap FTSE 250 at the next index reshuffle.

 The main driver for the market as a whole remained events in the United States, with investors cheering signs that politicians appeared ready to end the deadlock after meeting at the White House.

 "The Royal Mail is a bit of a sideshow to the wrangling in America.
 They have sat down and had some talks, which markets have met with optimism.
-But if things turn sour over the weekend this optimism could quickly disappear," said Jonathan Roy, broker at London Stone Securities.
+But if things turn sour over the weekend this optimism could quickly disappear," Roy said.

-The receding U.S. concerns have seen the FTSE volatility index, a crude gauge of investor fear, fall by around a fifth from five-week highs hit on Wednesday.
-The index was down 9.5 percent on Friday.
+The receding U.S. concerns have seen the FTSE volatility index, a crude gauge of investor fear, fall 20 percent from five-week highs hit on Wednesday.
+The index was down 7.9 percent on Friday.